Cubital tunnel syndrome

 A neoprene type elbow splint

-You can make your own splint or buy a neoprene type elbow splint either from your local chemist or online.
+You can make your own splint, or buy a neoprene type elbow splint from your local chemist or online.

-The splint can be worn every night for six to eight weeks.
+Wear the splint every night for 6 to 8 weeks.
 It may take several weeks before you notice a difference in your symptoms.
-If your symptoms are getting better but have not stopped completely, you can continue to wear your splint at night for up to 12 weeks.
+If your symptoms get better but do not stop completely, you can wear the splint at night for up to 12 weeks.

-Ulnar nerve gliding exercises can also be helpful to move the ulnar nerve through the cubital tunnel.
-When you do these exercises, you may feel a pulling into your little finger, but doing this exercise should not be painful or make your symptoms worse.
+Ulnar nerve gliding exercises can also be helpful, to move the ulnar nerve through the cubital tunnel.
+When you do these exercises, you may feel a pulling in your little finger.
+However, these exercise should not be painful or make your symptoms worse.

 If your symptoms do get worse, cut down how many times you do each exercise or stop them altogether.